 3. If the stain persists, combine 1 cup COLD water and three drops liquid dish soap in a bowl.
 Dab the corner of a white cloth with the soapy water and spot test an inconspicuous place on your shoes for colorfastness.
 (Usually just inside the top edge is a good place.)

 4. If the dye doesn’t transfer, go ahead and dab at the stained areas with soapy water until the stain is gone.
 Don’t rub, or you may lift off dye and ruin the nap of the suede.

 5. Dry the shoe away from heat and light.
 Once dry, check again for stains and repeat the steps above if needed.

 6. Very lightly buff with a dry washcloth or soft-bristled toothbrush to restore the suede’s texture.

 7. Prevent future stains by applying a suede protector at least once per winter season.

 Getting salt off of fabric shoes is as easy as washing them.
 If you only have one pair and no time to wait for them to dry, there are a couple of quick steps you can take to get rid of salt stains.

 1. Use a stiff-bristled brush to dislodge as much salt rime as possible.

 2. Combine 1 cup WARM water and 1/2 teaspoon liquid dish soap in a bowl.

-3. Dip a white washcloth into the soapy water and lightly rub the salt stains off of your shoes.
+3. Dip a washcloth into the soapy water and lightly rub the salt stains off of your shoes.
 Don’t saturate the shoe fabric — get it just damp enough to remove the salt residue.